maxisam/dotnet-format-plus/README.md

 [test workflow](.github/workflows/test.yml)

-## TODO

--   Create a configuation file for dotnet format, so different workspace can have different settings.

 ## Aknowledgements

 This project is based on / inspired by lots of other projects, including but not limited to: